dyrkin/chrome-transmission-remote-plus/README.md

-# Remote Transmission ++
+# Remote Transmission ++ for Firefox

-Based on Remote Transmission Plus
+Based on Remote Transmission ++ for Chrome by YodaDaCoda

 ## Features
 * Click a torrent link to download it using a remote Transmission client